lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part4.md

 ### Make it compatible with all types of workflows

 Sadly, if we try our decorator like this, it would only work for YAML pipelines.
-Indeed, as explained in the documentation, in a classic pipeline, the injection would occur before the checkout task and thus, since source code would not be available yet, the scan would never return any result.
+Indeed, as explained in the documentation, in a classic pipeline, the injection would occur before the checkout task and thus, since the source code would not be available yet, the scan would never return any result.
 That's why, in such case, you must change the target to occur after the checkout **ms.azure-pipelines-agent-job.post-checkout-tasks**.

 The final **vss-extension** file would look like this: